 - Redeeming a coupon

 - Clicking on an advert

 - Contacting customer support

-According to a Salesforce report, 65% of marketing professionals said that a customer journey strategy positively impacted churn rates, while 70% said it affected revenue growth.
+According to a Salesforce report, 65% of marketing professionals said a customer journey strategy positively impacted churn rates, while 70% said it affected revenue growth.

 Customer relationship management is at the forefront of any enterprise, and Salesforce offers a world-class CRM solution and various products.
 It addresses countless business needs, from acquisition and sales to engagement and marketing.
-Now that you know how to use Salesforce to avoid churn, you can increase customer retention and ultimately grow your business.
+Now that you know how to use Salesforce to avoid churn, you can increase customer retention and grow your business.